splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 (4) In Hbase's config "hbase-env template", make sure the comments like "Splice Specific Information" are in the configurations.

+(5) In YARN's config for custom yarn-site, the hdp.version is set.

 6. Please click next all the way down to this page ,then click 'deploy'.
 After that finishes, Splice Machine is installed.